TV Subgradient-Guided Multi-Source Fusion for Spectral Imaging in Dual-Camera CASSI Systems: Observation Model of DC-CASSI

-In the SD-CASSI channel, incoming light first undergoes amplitude modulation via a coded aperture with wavelength-dependent transmittance \(T_\text{CA}(x,y,\lambda)\).
-The modulated light is subsequently dispersed along the \(y\)-axis by a prism, producing a spectral shear proportional to wavelength through the dispersion coefficient.
-This dispersed spatially encoded spectral information is finally integrated by the detector array, forming a compressed measurement that eliminates redundant spatial-spectral correlations.
-The measurement at the \(m\)-th row and \(n\)-th column detector is governed by Eq.\eqref{Equation:Continuous Observation}, which models the continuous light propagation, modulation, dispersion and photoelectric conversion processes.
+{ As shown in \Cref{Visualization:Phi}, the incident light first undergoes spatial modulation via a coded aperture.
+The modulated light is subsequently dispersed by a prism with a shear step of $s\in\mathbb{N}^+$, yielding a spectrally sheared image.
+This dispersed encoded spectral information is finally integrated by the panchromatic sensor, forming the CASSI image.
+According to \cite{SpectralImagingWithDeepLearning}, the simplified discrete observation model can be formulated as